Mount Royal National Park

 The Mount Royal National Park is a protected national park located in the Hunter region of New South Wales, Australia.
 Gazetted in 1997, the 6920 ha park is situated approximately 187 km north of Sydney.
+Sections of the park had been subject to logging, which was disrupted by a blockade in 1989.

 The park is part of the Barrington Tops group World Heritage Site Gondwana Rainforests of Australia inscribed in 1986 and added to the Australian National Heritage List in 2007.

-During the 2019 Australian Bushfire Season, the park was damaged by the ‘Mount Royal 1’ fire.
+During the 2019 Australian Bushfire Season, the park was damaged by the 'Mount Royal 1' fire.

 Major Peaks

 Mount Royal is the highest peak at 1,186m.

 Pieres Peak is a major peak south of Mount Royal at 986m.

 Fauna

 The park is home to endangered animal species such as parma wallaby, rufous scrub bird, paradise riflebird, hastings river mouse and the glossy black-cockatoo.

 The animals that live here do not seem to have evolved, today they look like their fossil remains.